Reach the Right AudienceFebruary 7, 2019

 A targeted marketing plan starts with identifying the right audience.
 An online gaming company would study the market and finds out who uses online social gaming app the most.
 Once the statistics are found, the company will focus on marketing on those community who are interested in purchasing the product.
 If the study shows that people between the age of 20-35 are interested in the product, then the brand’s advertising efforts will be focusing on the customers of that age group.

 With the results in hand, the company can reform or redesign the marketing strategy to improve the sales of the product or the service.
-Understanding and analyzing the result can also help the company in changing the marketing campaign or expand their defined target markets.
+Understanding and analyzing the result can also help the company is changing the marketing campaign or expand its defined target markets.

 Kellogg’s ran around 600 television ads per year promoting their pre-sweetened cereal which was aired during Television shows that focused on toddlers and young children.
 A study regarding this strategy found that almost 50 different cereals were shown to kids were displayed at stores after the airing of the ads were done.
 This targeted marketing has increased the sales of Kellogg’s cereals by 17 per cent of the total volume.